Everett24/Craigslist_EDA/README.md

 ## View in Graph form (Matplotlib,Plotly)
 Both for exploration and presentation this step allows you to get a feel for what the data means.

+# Want to run it yourself?
+1. Make sure you have all dependencies (see below)
+2. Run webscraper.py
+3. Initialize and run pandas_processor.py
+4. Explore and graph to you hearts content

 ### Whats being explored

 [Per City]